jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

-# AI Brainstorming Exercise: The 8am Class Struggle
+# AI Brainstorming Exercise: Creative Problem Solving
 **IGME-110 | Week 1B | In-Class Activity**

 ## Objective
 Learn how to use AI as a creative thinking partner to develop app/product ideas.
-We'll all tackle the same problem today to learn the process - next week you'll use these skills for Project 1!
+We'll tackle real problems today to learn the process - next week you'll use these skills for Project 1!

+## Choose Your Problem
+Pick ONE of these to work on today:
+- **Doomscrolling** - Can't stop scrolling through social media
+- **Brain Rot** - Feeling mentally drained from too much screen time
+- *(8am section bonus option: **8am Class Struggle** - Can't wake up for early classes)*

 ---

 ## Setup (5 minutes)

+### Step 1: Open Google Gemini
-1. **Open your browser and go to:** gemini.google.com
+1. **Go to:** gemini.google.com
+2. **Check the top-right corner** - are you signed in?
+   - If you see your profile picture/initial → Check it's your RIT account
+   - If you see "Sign in" → Click it
-2. **Sign in with your RIT Google account** (important for free features!)
+3. **Sign in with RIT account:**
-3. **Look for "Guided Learning" mode** (may be a toggle or option in settings)
+   - Enter your FULL RIT email: `abc1234@g.rit.edu`
+   - This will redirect you to RIT's login system
+   - Use your RIT computer account credentials
+4. **Verify Pro Access:** You should see "Gemini Advanced" or similar indicator

+### Step 2: Enable Guided Learning Mode
+**On Desktop:**
+- Look for the **"Guided Learning"** button near the chat input box
+- Click to enable it (it may look like a graduation cap or sparkle icon)
+- [SCREENSHOT PLACEHOLDER - Guided Learning Button]

+**On Mobile:**
+1. Go to gemini.google.com or open the Gemini mobile app
+2. At the bottom, tap **More → Guided Learning**
+3. You're ready to start!

+### Step 3: Have Slack Ready
-4. **Have our Slack open in another tab** - you'll share at the end
+- Open our class Slack in another tab - you'll need it at the end

 ---

 ## Part 1: Understanding the Problem (7 minutes)

-### Step 1: Enable Guided Learning and start the conversation
+### Step 1: Start the conversation in Guided Learning mode
-Copy and paste this prompt:
+Copy and paste this prompt (replace [PROBLEM] with your choice):
 ```
-I want to design a solution for college students struggling with 8am classes.
+I want to design a solution for [doomscrolling / brain rot / 8am classes].
-Help me understand this problem better by asking me questions about my experience with early morning classes.
+Help me understand this problem better by asking me questions about my experience with [PROBLEM].
 ```

 ### Step 2: Engage with Gemini's questions